Features

 Realtime is currently in developer preview.
 Some details including APIs are still subject to change during this period.
 Read more about the developer preview here.

 There are two core parts of Realtime: publishing and subscribing.
-You must publish data from your functions for it to be visible.
-Publishing data accepts three parameters:
+You publish data from your functions and subscribe to data in your application, either browser or server.

 npm install @inngest/realtime